padbr/npumi/README.md

 Derive amplicon sequence variants from nanopore amplicon sequencing done in a specific way

 # Preamble
 The scripts here are to document the derivation of Amplicon Sequence Variants (ASVs) from Nanopore amplicon data.
+The purpose of this repository is so that I can document how I have processed data in some peer reviewed publications.
 They are very specific to manner in which the amplicon libraries were prepared and are not intended to constitute a general pipeline to derive ASVs from Nanopore amplicon data.

 # Requirements
 Hardware: These scripts can benefit from a machine with a CPU core count if the work is split up appropriately (see below).